hanseaston/personal-website/content/featured/BLMResources/index.md

 showInProjects: true
 ---

-A Gatsby-based informational website to help people become more educated in the Black Lives Matter Movement.
-Features recent BLM-related articles, organizations, and videos for the readers the browse through.
-Others are able to contribute new resources directly through the Strapi server that runs in production.
-The website also offers multiple RESTful endpoints where developers can query related data through API calls.
+I've developed an informational website using Gatsby to facilitate education on the Black Lives Matter Movement.
+The simple platform offers a range of features, including access to recent BLM-related articles, organizations, and videos for readers to explore.
+Additionally, users can contribute new resources directly through the Strapi server that operates in production.
+Moreover, the website provides multiple RESTful endpoints, allowing developers to query related data via API calls.